MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/mtouch-errors.md

 Something unexpected occured when trying to mark `NSObject` subclasses from the application.
 The assembly causing the issue is named in the error message.
 To fix this issue the assembly will need to be provided in a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

+### <a name="MT2090"/>MT2090: Inliner failed processing `...`.

+Something unexpected occured when trying to inline code from the application.
+The assembly causing the issue is named in the error message.
+In order to fix this issue the assembly will need to be provided in a [bug report](https://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 <!-- MT21xx: more linker errors -->

 <!--- 2100 used by mmp -->

+### <a name="MT2100"/>MT2100: Smart Enum Conversion Preserver failed processing `...`.

+Something unexpected occured when trying to mark the conversion methods for smart enums from the application.
+The assembly causing the issue is named in the error message.
+In order to fix this issue the assembly will need to be provided in a [bug report](https://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 ### <a name="MT2101"/>MT2101: Can't resolve the reference '\*', referenced from the method '\*' in '*'.